 If you’ve recently been to the store to buy fresh produce, then you’ve probably encountered quite a bit of branded packaging.
 However, you also probably came across some generic packaging materials and didn’t even know it.
-Generic branding is flexible in its uses and allows use across many farms and production facilities unbeknownst to consumers and offers several other advantages over branded counterparts.
+Generic branding is flexible and allows use across many different farms and production facilities without the consumer knowing anything about it.
+It also has several other advantages over branded products.
 But what are some of those advantages?
 Let’s explore.

 Industrial Bags vs Consumer Bags